Furred; reciprocated. Dense with rich, dimensionality.

-Subsumed; proffering sun-dipped, velveted flowers, spices, balsams, and a filthily indecorous lick of costus, Fille D’Eve, in vintage extract, comes as something of a shock in the usual held back politeness of Nina Ricci.
+Subsumed; proffering up sun-dipped, velveted flowers; spices, balsams, and a filthily indecorous lick of costus – Fille D’Eve, in vintage extrait, comes as something of an overtly erotic shock in the usually held back politeness of the Nina Ricci pantheon.

-Costus, an animalic-smelling note of plant origin, is often compared to the smell of unwashed hair (a smell I can’t endure personally but can understand the compassionate human magnetism of), but as a perfume ingredient it is a note I have loved very much when used in the warm, subliminal undertones of such sensual scents as pre-reformulation Kouros, Cabochard, Parfum D’Hermes, and Vol De Nuit.
+Costus, a rudely animal-smelling note in fact of plant origin, is often compared by perfumists to the smell of unwashed hair (a smell I can’t endure personally but can understand the compassionate human magnetism of).
+As a perfume ingredient, however, it is a note I have sometimes loved very much when used in the warm, subliminal undertones of such sensual scents as pre-reformulation Kouros, Cabochard, Parfum D’Hermes, and perhaps most effectively, Vol De Nuit.

-Without this anchoring, lustful, invisible lower layer the perfumes seem to fall apart at the seams when you smell the versions that have been ‘cleaned up’: as though the ingredient, when utilized carefully, is the ingredient that is holding the scent together.
+Without this anchoring, lustfully invisible lower layer, the above perfumes seem to fall apart at the seams when you smell the versions that have been ‘cleaned up’: as though the ingredient, when utilized carefully, is the part of the vital fundament that is holding the scent together.

 Here, in Fille d’Eve, it is used in really quite shocking amounts.
 An absolute overdosage from deep within the scent that just gradually creeps up on you; undercutting, taking the perfume from behind.